Spuds/SMF-ILA/readme.txt

 Please use the ILA modification thread for support with this modification.

 [color=blue][b][size=12pt][u]Changelog[/u][/size][/b][/color]
+[b]1.21 - 22 Dec 2011[/b]
+o !
+Fixed issue with left side portal blocks were used on the message view page o !
+Fixed issue with displaying > 9 ILA attachments in a message introduced in V1.2

 [b]1.2 - 04 Dec 2011[/b]
 o + re-Release under proper BSD open license o - Simplifed tag support by removed support for [attachment tags in messages (if you are upgrading from a mod that may use these you will need to manually replace those tags in your database.